|Nutritional Guidelines (per serving)|

 Brugal also has a few family secrets that go into their rum production and they are masters at barrel selection.
 And, it is in the aging where Brugal really does stand apart in the rum world.
 Their flagship bottle is not a white rum, but an añejo and if the core of a line is aged, you know to expect great things.

-- Brugal Especial Extra Dry Rum - Crystal clear, this rum is actually aged from 2-5 years in the same American white oak but it is also triple filtered.
+Brugal Especial Extra Dry Rum: Crystal clear, this rum is actually aged from two to five years in the same American white oak but it is also triple filtered.
 Interestingly, it's a dry rum which we don't see much so it has a great appeal for a variety of drinkers.

-- Brugal XV Rum - A blended rum, you will find this to be a dry rum with the slight sweetness of sherry.
-It is a combination of rum aged 3-8 years in American oak and rum aged 2-3 years in Pedro Ximenez sherry casks.
+Brugal XV Rum: A blended rum, you will find this to be a dry rum with the slight sweetness of sherry.
+It is a combination of rum aged three to eight years in American oak and rum aged two to three years in Pedro Ximenez sherry casks.

-- Brugal Papa Andres - A limited edition bottle from a rum that has been enjoyed by the family for five generations.
-The 2015 Alegria was a blend from three very rare casks and bottles sold for a reported $1500.
+Brugal Papa Andres: A limited-edition bottle from a rum that has been enjoyed by the family for five generations.
+The 2015 Alegria was a blend of three very rare casks and bottles sold for a reported $1,500.
 That is a very luxurious price in the rum world.